ccng830/lsml2_final_project/README.md

 ### Architecture, losses, metrics

 The model Architecture, I select two models as candidantes.
-Resnet18 and Resnet50, neither of them don't use pretrain.
+Resnet18 and Resnet50, none of them use pre-trained.
 I train the model from scratch.

 <div align="center">
     <a href="./">